Rotate positions within an on-call shift

 - Bill Hill's SMS Phone

-The following table shows how Ethel McCreary moves through the rotation after a single event targets the shift for notification and after three successive events:
+The following table shows how Ethel McCreary moves through the rotation after a single alert targets the shift for notification and after three successive alerts:

 |Second to First||